Catholic Church in Serbia: Hierarchy

-Within Serbia, the Latin Rite Catholic hierarchy consists of one archdiocese, three dioceses and one apostolic administration.

-In addition, the Greek Catholic Eparchy of Ruski Krstur was established in 2002 for Eastern Catholics of the Byzantine Rite in Serbia and Montenegro.
-In 2013, jurisdiction of the Eparchy was reduced to Serbia only.

-The Diocese of Srijem is a suffragan of the Archdiocese of Đakovo-Osijek in Croatia.
-Since 2000, Kosovo is under the Diocese of Prizren-Pristina, which also covers some Albanian-populated parts of southern Serbia.
+The Latin rite hierarchy responsible for Serbia consists of the metropolitan Archdiocese of Belgrade and its suffragans, the diocese of Zrenjanin and the diocese of Subotica; and the diocese of Srijem, which is suffragan to the Croatia-based archdiocese of Đakovo-Osijek.
+The diocese of Prizren-Pristina, which is immediately subject to the Holy See, covers the area of Kosovo, which the government of Serbia considers a Serbian province and most other countries recognize as an independent state.
+The Greek Catholic Eparchy of Ruski Krstur serves the faithful of Byzantine rite.

 Statistics

 Bishops' Conference of St. Cyril and Methodius

 The International Bishops' Conference of Saints Cyril and Methodius is the International Catholic Episcopal Conference that includes Serbia, Kosovo, Montenegro and Macedonia.
 Permanent members are the Catholic bishops and archbishops from the four countries.
 Two bishops are authorized (Apostolic Exarchate) for jurisdictional districts of the Byzantine rite.
-As of 2012, the Chairman of the Conference is the Archbishop of Bar Zef Gashi.
+As of 2025, the Chairman of the Conference is Cardinal Ladislav Nemet, Archbishop of Belgrade.
 The conference is a member of the Council of European Bishops' Conferences.